0xS4D/ptcgp_toolkit/README.md

 > This project is for educational purposes.
 Please respect game terms of service and use responsibly.
 > I'm not attempting to create private servers or exploit the game maliciously.

+## What’s the difference with ptcg_tool?
+- I split the extraction responsibilities into different functions.
+If you only need the decrypted global-metadata.dat, you can now get it directly and use it on il2cppinspectorredux or other tools.
+- I added a tab to extract the latest APKS from devices.
+- I improved the handling of proto schema generation.
+Instead of generating many folders.
+This generates all the files in a single folder.
+- Making it easier to edit the namespaces or imports in the rust code.
+- I’ll be adding an option to update the different Unity versions in a future.

 ## Features